 Kyle Kingsbury, a.k.a “Aphyr”, is a computer safety researcher working as an independent consultant.
 He’s the author of the Riemann monitoring system, the Clojure from the Ground Up introduction to programming, and the Jepsen series on distributed systems correctness.
 He grills databases in the American Midwest.

-He lives in Chicago and has three awesome kids, whom he loves just a little bit more than he loves Doctor Who.
-He is currently on a mission to discover the best phở in the world.
+He lives in Chicago and has three awesome kids, whom he loves just a little bit more than he loves Diet Coke.

 Trevor Hess is a Senior Product Manager at Progress Software working on Chef Software.
 He currently works on the Chef Application Delivery, Compliance and Infrastructure offerings.